 Shipping costs depend on what your order contains and where you are having it shipped to.
-To check for your country just add what you want to the cart, put in your address, then the shipping costs will be shown before you complete your order.
+To check the costs for your country just add what you want to the cart, enter your address during the checkout process, then the shipping costs will be shown before you complete your order.

-- DHL eCommerce Packet Plus International (cost $10 to $15 for up to 100g ).
+- DHL eCommerce Packet Plus (cost $10 to $15 for up to 100g – free for vario orders).
 DHL eCommerce uses the DHL network to get the package to your country, then it is injected into your postal system for clearance and delivery.
 It takes about two to four weeks and is tracked end to end.

-- DHL Express (cost $31 to $74 for up to 500g).
+- DHL Express (cost $31 to $74 for up to 500g – reduced for vario orders).
 DHL Express shipping is the fastest service and for most of the world takes one to two weeks.
 It is tracked end to end and customs clearance is normally a smooth process.
-It is possible that when preparing your order for shipment we will discover that DHL will charge an additional Remote Area Delivery fee and I will contact you for options.
+It is possible that when preparing your order for shipment we will discover that DHL Express will charge an additional Remote Area Delivery fee and I will contact you for options.

 Shipping within Australia uses Express Post and it is included in the price.

-Designing, manufacturing, testing, packing, shipping and supporting BlueFlyVarios is operated in a way to make the varios as cheap as possible for pilots.
-The varios are sold at a price directly to pilots cheaper than wholesale pricing would normally be calculated.
+Designing, manufacturing, testing, packing, shipping and supporting BlueFlyVarios has been streamlined to make the varios as cheap as possible for pilots.
+The varios are sold cheaper than wholesale pricing would normally be calculated.
 The price you will pay for a BlueFlyVario is based on:

 - The cost of components used in manufacture.
-This accounts for about half of the price you pay.
+This accounts for about half of the price.
 Components are sourced from many suppliers around the world.
 The component prices include exchange rate fees and the cost of shipping components to Australia.
 Components are purchased for 100 to 1000 varios at a time from most suppliers.

 - Some component wastage in production and some of the components use in development.
 This is about 5% of the component cost.